denadai2/apps-mobility-capacity-strategy/README.md

 longitude: float
 ```

-The output file will be placed in [], and it will have the following format:
+The output file will be placed in the path specified by `output_path`, and it will have the following format:

 ```
 user_id: string